Programme

 The fraying of multilateralism, the reordering of trade, and the retreat of aid flows are redrawing the map of global capital.
 In this new order, size is no longer a strategic advantage – it is the first line of defence.
 Africa enters this moment with real momentum.
 But momentum is not scale.
 And scale will only be achieved on Africa’s own terms through one organising logic: shared ownership – African nations and businesses investing not only in themselves, but in each other’s growth, assets, and markets.
 The Africa CEO Forum’s opening panel brings together leaders operating at the intersection of capital, industry and the continent’s ambitions to ask a defining question: What will it take for Africa’s leaders to turn shared ownership from ambition into practice – and what stands in its way?

-Key questions
+Key points

 • Shared equity: Can African capital markets and institutional investors become the backbone of continental expansion?